Can You Apply for American Citizenship from UK?

 It is essential that you are able to demonstrate your ability to read, write and speak English and have a basic understanding of US history and government.
 To demonstrate your knowledge you will be required to sit the naturalization test.

-US naturalization process
+US naturalization application process

 Submitting your N-400 Form